 The following user roles have access to edit unsubscribe information:

 Permission reminders are important, as they help to reduce spam complaints.
 Emails from senders that recipients do not recognize can be flagged as spam.
 This harms your reputation and future deliverability to other recipients, even if they interacted favorably with your messaging.

-|The main characteristic of good Permission Reminders is that they are specific.
-This means that the wording is clear on why the subscriber is being emailed now; such as being a current customer, attending an event, or subscribing to updates from you.
-Don't be ambiguous and cause customers to question whether they actually did sign up.
-This encourages your recipients to flag the mail as spam, which is exactly what we are aiming to avoid.||
+|The main characteristic of good permission reminders is that they are specific.
+This means that the wording is clear on why the subscriber is being emailed now.
+Examples include such reminders as being a current customer, attending an event, or subscribing to updates from you.
+Do not be ambiguous and cause customers to question whether they actually did sign up.
+This encourages your recipients to flag the mail as spam, which is exactly what you are aiming to avoid.||